emaimona/PMI_projectwork/README.md

 [Maven](https://maven.apache.org/download.cgi),
 [Intellij](https://www.jetbrains.com/idea/download/#section=windows)

-Once it is installed the user needs to clone project and then run the application...
+Once it is installed the user needs to clone the project and then run the application.

+Use the login name 'AD0001' and the password 'admin' to enter into the system and using it according to your wills.

 ## Functionality
 The application is structured in 3 distinct menus, as follows: Login, Administration, Professor and Student menu.